pattybontorostro/pattybontorostro.github.io/README.md

-# Project Title : AWS Projects
+# Project Title : Self Projects with AWS and Azure

 ## Description
 I created this repository to store and showcase my personal AWS Projects.

 ## Table of Contents
-List of Projects
+AWS List of Projects
 1. AWS Storage
 2. AWS Networking
 3. AWS IAM Security